-State Priorities:Priority 1: Basic (Conditions of Learning) Priority 2: State Standards (Conditions of Learning) Priority 4: Pupil Achievement (Pupil Outcomes) Priority 7: Course Access (Conditions of Learning)
+Priority 2: State Standards (Conditions of Learning) Priority 4: Pupil Achievement (Pupil Outcomes) Priority 7: Course Access (Conditions of Learning)

-Expected Actual 17-18 (Note: LCAP ELA Measures are for Grades 3-8) 5% more students will score proficient or above on the Smarter Balanced assessment.
-All Students: Maintained (+1.8 points) 5% increase of SPED students who score proficient on the Smarter Balanced assessment.
-SPED: Increased (10.2 points) 5% increase of EL students who score proficient on the Smarter Balanced assessment.
-ELL: Increased (3.2 points)
+- 5% more students will score proficient or above on the Smarter Balanced assessment. - 5% increase of SPED students who score proficient on the Smarter Balanced assessment. - 5% increase of EL students who score proficient on the Smarter Balanced assessment.